TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-project-and-add-tool.md

 ### **I don't see a particular geography when creating the Azure Migrate project**

-Azure Migrate is currently available in Asia, Europe, Japan, United Kingdom, United States, Canada, India, Australia.
-Other geographies like Brazil, France and Azure Government will follow later this year.
+Azure Migrate is currently available in Asia, Europe, Japan, United Kingdom, United States, Canada, India, and Australia.
+Other geographies like Brazil, France, and Azure Government will follow later this year.
 You can use a project in any geography to perform a migration to an Azure region of your choice.

 ### **I want to create a new project in a different geography and add tools to it**